readytensor/adaptive_binary_classifier/README.md

   - Test automation using **tox**.
 - It is flexible enough to be used with any binary classification dataset without requiring any code change albeit with the following restrictions:
   - The data must be in CSV format
   - The number of rows must not exceed 20,000.
 Number of columns must not exceed 200.
-The model may function with larger datasets, but it has not been performance tested on larger dataset.
+The model may function with larger datasets, but it has not been performance tested on larger datasets.
   - Features must be one of the following two types: NUMERIC or CATEGORICAL.
 Other data types are not supported.
-Note that CATEGORICAL type includes boolean type (except they must be expressed as 0/1 or strings)
+Note that CATEGORICAL type includes boolean type
   - The train and test (or prediction) files must contain an ID field.
 The train data must also contain a target field.
 - The data need not be preprocessed because the implementation already contains logic to handle missing values, categorical features, outliers, and scaling.